amperity/amperity-docs/shared/terms.rst

 .. term-gender-start

-The gender that is associated with an individual customer record.
+The gender that is associated with a customer.

 .. term-gender-end